Hypothyroidism in Dogs: Causes, Signs and Symptoms, and Treatment

 Three veterinarians examine a happy, gray-and-white dog on a clinic table.
 The setting feels professional and caring, with medical tools visible.

-• Free T4 by equilibrium dialysis: A more accurate measure of the active hormone.
+• Free T4 by equilibrium dialysis: A more accurate reflection of active hormone levels.

-• TSH (Thyroid Stimulating Hormone): Elevated in hypothyroid dogs, though not always.
+• TSH (Thyroid Stimulating Hormone): Often elevated in hypothyroid dogs, but not always.

 Worried your dog might have hypothyroidism?